code-logik/code-logik/README.md

 # About Me

-Code-Logik is my GitHub username and the name of my new website.
-It may also become a side gig in the future.
+Code-Logik is my GitHub username and the website where I will showcase my future coding projects.
+www.code-logik.com

 Here are a few things about me: